-There are a few moments in the book where it felt more like the author was preaching from a soapbox, instead of me reading two characters having an opinionated conversation.
+There are a few moments in the book where it felt more like the author was preaching from a soapbox, instead of the reader witnessing two characters having an opinionated, genuine conversation.
 While I agreed with mostly everything Pobi had to say, I was lifted out of the fiction of the novel and plopped down into a personal essay a couple of times.

-In between those heavier, political themes (which might not appeal to everyone), there is a tense plot, really interesting characters and a tone that anyone wanting to read a thriller that feels genuine and exciting and different will appreciate.
+In between those heavier, political themes (which might not appeal to everyone), there is a tense plot, really interesting characters and a tone that anyone wanting to read a thriller that has genuine and exciting vibes will appreciate.

 Honestly, everything about this was just extra as hell.
 Pobi’s writing is full of flare and snark and sparkle, but it does dance on the border of occasionally trying too hard to be edgy.
 His characters feel new and strange and so wonderfully crafted that they are basically real people.

 During the worst blizzard in memory, an FBI agent in a moving SUV in New York City is killed by a nearly impossible sniper shot.
 Unable to pinpoint where the shot came from, as the storm rapidly wipes out evidence, the agent-in-charge Brett Kehoe turns to the one man who might be able to help them–former FBI agent Lucas Page.